 Federal Pell Grant- Program provides grants for students that demonstrate high need and will be enrolled in an eligible undergraduate program.
 Amounts range from $636 to $6,195 per year depending on enrollment status of full-time to less than full-time.

 Federal Supplemental Educational Opportunity Grant (FSEOG)- Program provides supplemental grants to the highest need students enrolled in an eligible undergraduate program as determined by the FAFSA filing.
 Students must also be a Federal Pell Grant Recipient.
 Should students be awarded FSEOG and subsequently become ineligible for Federal Pell Grant, those students will also become ineligible for FSEOG.
 Amounts range from $1000 to $4000.
 Students may not qualify to receive from year to year based on funding levels awarded to Carson-Newman and the number of high need applicants each year.

-Federal TEACH Grant- Program provides grants for graduates and undergraduate students who intend to teach fulltime in high-need subject areas for at least four years at schools that serve students from low-income families.
-Students must enroll in eligible teacher education program (not all education programs at Carson-Newman have been designated as eligible programs for this grant): Special Education, Math, Biology, Chemistry, French, Spanish; M.A.T. in English as a Second Language and in previously mentioned subject areas.
-Amounts are $4,000 per year for full-time enrollment; $3,000 for three-quarter-time enrollment; $2,000 for half-time enrollment; $1,000 for less than half-time enrollment.
-Total awards are subject to an aggregate limit over the course of a students education.
+Federal TEACH Grant- Program provides grants for graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
+Students must enroll in an eligible teacher education program (not all education programs at Carson-Newman have been designated as eligible programs for this grant): Special Education, Math, Biology, Chemistry, French, and Spanish; M.A.T. in English as a Second Language and in previously mentioned subject areas.
+Amounts are $4,000 per year for full-time enrollment; $3,000 for three-quarter-time enrollment; $2,000 for half-time enrollment; $1,000 for less than half-time enrollment (minus a processing fee for each amount).
+Total awards are subject to an aggregate limit over the course of a student's education.
 Failing to complete the four year teaching obligation will convert the grant to an unsubsidized loan, retroactive with interest.